 Honourable Artillery Company Museum, Military museum in Islington, England

-The regiment received its Royal Charter in 1537, making it the oldest of its kind in the British Army.
-Its history mirrors major military transformations across more than four centuries of British service.
+The regiment was granted its Royal Charter in 1537, which makes it the oldest of its kind in the British Army.
+Over the centuries it took part in most of the major conflicts that shaped British military history.

 The Medal Room displays sets of military decorations collected over centuries, including Victoria Cross awards that former members and their families have given to the collection.